 It is interesting and educational, and furthermore elements of it appear in Oh's Manual, making it a likely target for future questions.
-Specific questions regading this material are more likely to appear in the primaries.
-The fellowship candidates are more likely to dip into this as a part of the "rationale" section in questions which ask them to critically evaluate some aspect of exotic neuromonitoring,.
+Specific questions regarding this material are more likely to appear in the primaries.
+The fellowship candidates are more likely to dip into this as a part of the "rationale" section in questions which ask them to critically evaluate some aspect of exotic neuromonitoring.

 Metabolic substrate of the brain

 In physiology textbooks, a consistent generalisation appears - that the human brain demands high octane fuel in the form of oxygen and glucose.
 Clarke & Sokoloff (1999) give an excellent short-form rundown of this in their chapter for Basic Neurochemistry, 6th ed.
 In short, the generalisation is accurate.
 The brain, under most normal circumstances, will preferentially use aerobic glucose metabolism and nothing else.
 Approximately 156 μmol of oxygen (or about 3.8ml) is consumed per 100 g brain tissue per minute.
 At the same time, those 100g of brain tissue require about 31 mmol per minute of glucose.
 The result is the production of 156 μmol of carbon dioxide, supposedly giving a respiratory ratio of 1.0.